Talking with Your Doctor: A Guide for Older People

 Much of the communication between doctor and patient is personal.
 To have a good partnership with your doctor, it is important to talk about sensitive subjects, like sex or memory problems, even if you are embarrassed or uncomfortable.
 Most doctors are used to talking about personal matters and will try to ease your discomfort.
 Keep in mind that these topics concern many older people.
 For resources, see the section called For More Information.
 You might find that using booklets from these organizations can help you bring up sensitive subjects when talking with your doctor.

 It is important to understand that problems with memory, depression, sexual function, and incontinence are not necessarily normal parts of aging.
 A good doctor will take your concerns about these topics seriously and not brush them off.
 If you think your doctor isn’t taking your concerns seriously, talk to him or her about your feelings or consider looking for a new doctor.

 Anyone at any age can have a drinking problem.
 Alcohol can have a greater effect as a person grows older because the aging process affects how the body handles alcohol.
 Someone whose drinking habits haven’t changed may find over time that he or she has a problem.
 People can also develop a drinking problem later in life due to major life changes like the death of loved ones.
 In fact, depression in older adults often goes along with alcohol misuse.
-Talk to your doctor if you think you may be developing a drinking problem.
+Talk with your doctor if you think you may be developing a drinking problem.
 You could say: “Lately I’ve been wanting to have a drink earlier and earlier in the afternoon, and I find it’s getting harder to stop after just one or two.
 What kind of treatments could help with this?”